-Capsaicin is available as a 0.025% or 0.075% strength cream in 45g tube.
+Capsaicin is available as a 0.025% or 0.075% strength cream in a 45-g tube.
 The trade name is Zostrix® or Zostrix-HP®.

 Capsaicin is the purified extracted alkaloid from red chilli peppers (capsicums).
 This is the substance that makes chilli peppers hot.
 The purified form capsaicin has been found to relieve pain by reducing substance P, which is found at nerve endings and is involved in transmitting neuralgic and arthritic pain signals to the brain.
 Pain relief is not instantaneous after application as it is the cumulative depletion of substance P over a period of weeks that brings the full effect.

+Capsaicin cream can be purchased over-the-counter from pharmacies.
 Capsaicin should be used as follows.

 Tight bandages should not be applied on top of capsaicin cream.

-The most common side effect of capsaicin use is a feeling of warmth and stinging, or a sensation of burning after application.
+The most common side effect of capsaicin use is a feeling of warmth and stinging or a sensation of burning after application.
 This sensation is related to the action of capsaicin on the skin and is to be expected.
 Approximately 50% of patients will experience some mild to moderate stinging or burning.
 This sensation usually diminishes after the first few days of application and in most cases will disappear with time and continued use.